vr-oj/PRIM-QtApp/README.md

 pyinstaller PRIMAcquisition.spec
 ```

+The spec uses `collect_submodules('OpenGL')` so that all PyOpenGL modules
+are bundled.
+Without this, the packaged app may fail with a
+`ModuleNotFoundError: No module named 'OpenGL'` on macOS.

 If the optional `imagingcontrol4` library is installed, its runtime files are
 included automatically.
 On platforms without the SDK (for example, macOS) the
 module is skipped and packaging still succeeds.